 Sometimes I like to imagine myself in outer space staring down at Earth, realizing that I am a part of something bigger than myself and there is nothing to do but be a part of it in the best way I can.

 What is your most recent musical project?

 I started building modular synth DIY kits about a year and a half ago.
 Modular music-making has completely transformed my creative process.
 For a long time, I was stuck inside my laptop, caught up in polishing sounds rather than making something to which people can relate.

 Using modular synths has allowed me to get back to playing music again.
 Since I started making electronic music, pretty much every track has contained something within it that I did not own, whether that is a sample from a record or drum sounds found on the internet.
 Although I made a lot of music that I am really proud of, I can never sell most of it as I do not own the rights.

 After the 2016 election, I started thinking about how there are so many possible outcomes for any given situation that I never consider.
 This sparked an experimental music series called Possible Outcomes, where each piece of music is the outcome of the materials at my disposal at that time.
 I keep editing to a minimum and focus primarily on conveying emotion.

 What is the most beautiful sound in the world?

 Random noises in everyday life can be beautiful.
 For years now, I’ve been making recordings on my iPhone and using these sounds as part of my compositions.

 In an effort to keep my sanity while working as a cashier in Denver, I would tune in to the sounds around me as inspiration for my music.
-The check scanner was always an interesting sound to me, and seeing as how checks are not as common as they used to be, it was rare to use the check machine at work.
-The sounds in the beginning half of the piece “Check Plz – 97bpm” are all from a recording of a check scanner.
+The check scanner was always an interesting sound to me and seeing as how checks are not as common as they used to be, it was rare to use the check machine at work.
+The sounds in the beginning half of my piece “Check Plz – 97bpm” are all from a recording of a check scanner.